 Join Carers Scotland for support, understanding and lasting change However caring affects you and your family, we're here for you.
 By joining Carers Scotland, which is part of Carers UK, you can be part of a supportive community and a movement for change.
 It's free to join us.
-Just visit carersuk.org/scotland/ ioin-us or call us on 0141 445 3070.
+Just call us on 0141 445 3070 or visit carersuk.org/scotland/join-us in /carers-scotland